ArcanaFramework/arcana/docs/source/processing.rst

     --link recorded_datafile datafile \
     --link recorded_metadata metadata \
     --parameter contrast 0.75
-  $ arcana derive column 'file///data/a-dataset' summary_metric
+  $ arcana derive column column 'file///data/a-dataset' summary_metric

 To list the derivatives that can be derived from a dataset once you have applied an analysis class you can use the ``menu`` command